1x6/kyomail/README.md

 # kyomail
 A firefox extension which allows you to quickly &amp; easily generate email aliases for specific sites.<br>
-Using a different email alias for each site allows you to retain your privacy, without having to resort to using tempmails or seperate inboxes.
+Using a different email alias for each site allows you to retain your privacy, without having to resort to using tempmails or all your emails being in separate inboxes.

 ## Getting started